awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

    You can set the `targetCapacity` when you create the Auto Scaling group, or modify the value after the group is created\.
 The default is 100%\.

 1. The Auto Scaling group launches additional EC2 instances\.
-To prevent over\-provisioning of the scale\-out operation, auto scaling stabilizes recently launched EC2 instance capacitybefore launching new instances\.
+To prevent over\-provisioning of the scale\-out operation, auto scaling stabilizes recently launched EC2 instance capacity before launching new instances\.
 Auto scaling checks if all existing instances have passed the `instanceWarmupPeriod` \(now minus the instance launch time\)\.
 If any instance is within the `instanceWarmupPeriod`, Amazon ECS blocks the scale\-out operation until the `instanceWarmupPeriod` expires\.

    The default number of seconds for a newly launched instance to warm up is 300\.